 If you have any (or all) of these three policies – general liability insurance, employer’s liability insurance, or commercial auto liability insurance – commercial umbrella insurance can boost your coverage.

 Commercial umbrella policies sold by Insureon have the same terms and cover the same risks as the underlying business insurance policy.

 Commercial umbrella insurance used to be a policy that only big businesses bought.
 These days, more small businesses invest in commercial umbrella insurance, because lawsuit costs often escalate.
 You might consider it if:

 Businesses usually purchase an umbrella policy to fulfill contracts calling for limits of more than $2 million.
 Contracts of up to $5 million are not uncommon.
 In that case, an umbrella policy with a limit of $3 million would be added to a policy with a $2 million limit to meet the requirement.

 Otherwise, the amount depends on your industry and your business needs.
 For example, you may want to secure more coverage to protect a fleet of vehicles, or a team of construction workers.
 If you're unsure how much coverage you need, chat with a licensed agent.

 You may see the terms commercial umbrella insurance and excess liability insurance used interchangeably, but they’re not the same.

-Excess liability insurance provides additional coverage for just one of your business liability policies: general liability insurance.
+Excess liability insurance provides additional coverage for just one of your business liability policies, usually general liability insurance or errors and omissions insurance (E&O).
 Commercial umbrella insurance provides coverage across several liability insurance policies when there’s a claim against your business that exceeds its limits.

 As you compare umbrella insurance quotes and consider your options, keep these three things in mind: